 The Modem command reports the status of individual modems.
 You can use the command to find out which modems are available or in use, if there are any failed or suspect modems, and to obtain a list of modems that have been verified as not suspect and are available for use.
-For example:
+For example, to list the non-suspect (good) modems, use the -g option: